 - Long-term; a chronic system upset or issue that requires addressing and fixing as soon as possible in addition to repetitive attention to preventing recurrences

 How quickly the treatability study turnover is needed will determine the manpower and equipment timeline required for completing a treatability study and implementing the solution.
-Sometimes a treatability study for a remedial event will be needed urgently, and the facility will want to be implementing the solution full-scale the next day.
+Sometimes a treatability study for a remedial event will be needed urgently, and the facility will want to be implementing the solution full-scale the next day or shortly thereafter.

 Also, because fresh samples of wastewater are often needed for evaluation, the company performing the treatability study might mobilize a laboratory on-site or ship specialized equipment to the facility’s lab to get the process started, so be sure to ask if they have the manpower to appropriately help with your issue based on the urgency.